 STI Electronics, a full-service electronics support company, was initially located in San Dimas, California, but was relocated to the City of Madison in 1993.
 By 1998 and 1999, STI Electronics had grown past its small beginnings and was listed among the "500 Fastest Growing Companies" by Inc. Magazine.

 STI Electronics founder, Jim Raby, was able to build his company by providing services to contacts that he had made as a technology expert with the Army and Navy.
-With Redstone Arsenal located a few miles north of the City of Madison, the city was an ideal choice for the company.
+With Redstone Arsenal located next door to the City of Madison, the city was an ideal choice for the company.

 In December 2007, the Madison IDB was able to provide assistance to STI Electronics for the construction of a new manufacturing facility.
-The Madison IDB provided a $63,000 industrial revenue bond, as well as tax abatements.
+The Madison IDB provided an industrial revenue bond, as well as a tax abatement to STI.

-Intergraph (originally M&S Computing) is perhaps one of Madison's better known success stories.
+Hexagon, formerly Intergraph and originally M&S Computing , is perhaps one of Madison's better known success stories.
 Founded in the early 1970s, M&S Computing started as a small consulting firm that worked with the U.S. Army Missile Command, NASA, and their first commercial contract – the City of Nashville.
 The company has since grown into one of the foremost providers of engineering and geospatial software in the world.

-In addition to Intergraph's own success, many other successful technology companies have ties back to Intergraph.
-The company has also helped attract highly-skilled workers to the City of Madison area, contributing to the economic vitality of Madison and the region, as well as our national defense.
+In addition to Hexagon's own success, many other successful technology companies have ties back to Hexagon.
+The company has also helped to attract highly-skilled workers to the City of Madison area, contributing to the economic vitality of Madison and the region, as well as our national defense.

-The Madison IDB provided assistance to Intergraph in October 2012 when the company began construction to a new headquarters building that will be five stories and approximately 240,000 square feet.
+The Madison IDB provided assistance to Hexagon in October 2012, when the company began construction to on a new headquarters building that is ive stories and approximately 240,000 square feet.
 The Madison IDB provided abatements on sales and use taxes and 10 years of property taxes, which exclude those property taxes earmarked for education.
-The total estimated project cost will be $59 million dollars and the new facility is expected to be occupied by 990 current employees.
-The building is expected to be completed in 2014.
+The total estimated project cost was approximately $59 million dollars and the new facility, occupied by approximately 1,000 current employees was completed in 2014.

-In addition to the new headquarters, the Madison IDB also helped Intergraph with the lease of the Schaefer Building and Building 20.
+In addition to the new headquarters, the Madison IDB also helped Hexagon with the lease of the Schaefer Building and Building 20.

 Anchorage, AK-based company Tyonek Manufacturing Group, Inc. and Tyonek Services Group, Inc. chose Madison, AL as the location of a new subsidiary – Tyonek Manufacturing Group, Inc. (TMGI) and built its first facility in 2004.
 Since then, the defense manufacturer has expanded greatly, adding three more facilities (a total of 128,000 square feet in 2013).

 The City of Madison was an ideal location for the company in part because of its close proximity to Redstone Arsenal.
 Another main feature that sold the company on locating in Madison was the city's school system.
 The company was also able to qualify for tax abatements, making it easier for them to make the original investment, as well as the expansion investments.